Back to all posts

 Is Narvarte or San Rafael better for a monthly stay in Mexico City?

-Narvarte is usually better for a 30+ night stay when the priority is a calmer residential routine, hospital-corridor access, practical errands, and apartment-first remote work.
-San Rafael can work for experienced city travelers who want central access and local texture, but it is more block-sensitive.
+Narvarte is usually better when the priority is a calmer residential routine, hospital-corridor access, practical errands, and apartment-first remote work.
+San Rafael can work for experienced city travelers who want central positioning, but the exact block and apartment matter more.

 Is San Rafael a good area for monthly apartments in CDMX?